Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Feature Retrieval

 \section{Indirect Feature Retrieval}

-When direct imaging at $\mu$as resolution is unattainable, one can attempt to infer large‐scale surface or atmospheric structure by monitoring variations in the disk‐integrated light of an exoplanet.
-Two widely discussed approaches—spectro‐photometric phase‐curve inversion and phase‐resolved polarimetry—rely on temporal changes in reflected (and, in the infrared, emitted) flux to constrain low‐order brightness distributions.
-In all cases, photon‐noise requirements and the intrinsically small signal from a terrestrial‐mass planet at 10 pc limit reconstruction to a handful of broad “zones” rather than a \(10\times10\) pixel surface map.
+When direct imaging at $\mu$as resolution is unattainable, one can attempt to infer large-scale surface or atmospheric structure by monitoring variations in the disk-integrated light of an exoplanet.
+Two widely discussed approaches---spectro-photometric phase-curve inversion and phase-resolved polarimetry---rely on temporal changes in reflected (and, in the infrared, emitted) flux to constrain low-order brightness distributions.
+In all cases, photon-noise requirements and the intrinsically small signal from a terrestrial-mass planet at 10 pc limit reconstruction to a handful of broad “zones” rather than a \(10\times10\) pixel surface map.